-Sammy Verbruggen obtained his Bachelor degree in Bioscience Engineering - Chemistry in 2008 at UAntwerpen, his Master degree in Bioscience Engineering - Catalytic Technology in 2010 at KU Leuven en a joint PhD degree in Bioscience Engineering at both UAntwerpen and KU Leuven in 2014, as apirant of the FWO.
+Sammy Verbruggen obtained his Bachelor degree in Bioscience Engineering - Chemistry in 2008 at UAntwerpen, his Master degree in Bioscience Engineering - Catalytic Technology in 2010 at KU Leuven and a joint PhD degree in Bioscience Engineering at both UAntwerpen and KU Leuven in 2014, as aspirant of the FWO.
 After a postdoctoral Fellowship of the FWO, a part of which in Pau (France), he was appointed guest professor in 2016 and as Assistant Professor in February 2019.

 Turning fundamentals into applications is what our research group stands for.
 This requires a multidisciplinary approach through close collaboration and open-mindedness towards every scientific discipline.